carsonfarmer/testing/README.md

 **Browser support**

 Runs in any modern browser with ES module support.
-Simply import it and define your tests; no bundlers required!
+Simply import it and define your tests; no bundlers required.
+In fact, if you're viewing this README via https://carsonfarmer.github.io/testing/ or somewhere that allows `<script/>`, you can see the test results for the following "suite" in your developer console!

 ```html
 <script type="module">